Louis Kahan: Biography

 After travelling across the United States he moved to Perth, Western Australia to join his family, who had emigrated to Australia before the war.
-In Perth he had his first solo exhibition and began to be recognized by the art world, with work purchased by the Art Gallery of Western Australia.
+In Perth he had his first solo exhibition and began to be recognised by the art world, with work purchased by the Art Gallery of Western Australia.

-He moved to Melbourne in 1950 where his talent for portraiture was recognized by Melbourne Herald art critic, Alan McCulloch, who introduced him to Clem Christesen, editor of Meanjin.
+He moved to Melbourne in 1950 where his talent for portraiture was recognised by Melbourne Herald art critic, Alan McCulloch, who introduced him to Clem Christesen, editor of Meanjin.
 He made many portraits of Australian and other celebrities, including Geoffrey Blainey, Judy Cassab, Manning Clark, Arthur Boyd, Dame Joan Sutherland, Yehudi Menuhin and Luciano Pavarotti.
 Many of the original drawings for Meanjin are now in the Baillieu Collection of Melbourne University.

-On a return trip to Perth in 1953 he met and married Lily.
+On a return trip to Perth in 1953 he met and married Lily Isaac.
 After living in London for some time they returned to Australia in 1959 and then to Melbourne in 1960.
 Here he collaborated with producer Stephen Haag, designing sets and costumes for opera and theatre.
 The Victorian Art Centre, Melbourne, has a large collection of his portraits of musicians, and set and costume designs.

 In his paintings, prints and drawings Louis Kahan explored many interests and themes, including dreams, death, and his own life.
 Childhood games, portraits and nudes were ongoing subjects.
 Symbolism particularly characterises his later works.
 Later, dreamlike prints and paintings often show Kahan's tools of the trade: palette, brushes, tailor's scissors and tape.
 These represent a kind of metaphorical self-portrait and life history.

 In 1993 Louis Kahan was appointed an Officer of the Order of Australia for service to the arts.